iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Generalized Linear Model.md

 [Good Reference](http://statmath.wu.ac.at/courses/heather_turner/glmCourse_001.pdf)

 In addition, one of the major idea exploited here is: MLE (Maximal Likelihood Estimator).
-See [[../STATS 501 Statistics for Mathematicians/Maximal Likelihood Estimator]] for more.
+See [Maximal Likelihood Estimator](../STATS%20501%20Statistics%20for%20Mathematicians/Maximal%20Likelihood%20Estimator.md) for more.
 In addition, it's better to understand the usual linear model, [[Linear Regression]].

 ---